varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### Capsicum Capabilities

-- Capabilities are file descriptors along with a set of access rights
+- Capabilities of file descriptors along with a set of access rights
   - Around 60 access rights
 - New capabilities are created through cap_new by giving it a file descriptor and rights mask
   - Capabilities transferre through inter process communication(IPC) channels(e.g sockets)

 ### Enforcing Capabilities in Capsicum

-- Capability modes restricts access to globlal name spaces such as:
+- Capability modes restricts access to global name spaces such as:
   - Process ID
   - File paths
   - POSIX IPC(inter process-communication)